 The road trip

-Ales and I started out early this morning on Van Gogh’s trail heading for St. Remy de Provence.
+Ales and I started on Van Gogh’s trail early this morning, heading for St. Remy de Provence.
 It was a beautiful, sunny day with light wind and temperatures in the high 70s.
 Our planned stops along the way to St. Remy were the towns of Remoulins and Beaucaire.

 I’m not sure why I chose to stop in Remoulins.
-However, I did find a cemetery to visit while I was passing through.
-I’ve seen cemeteries along my trip that looked interesting, so stopping in Remoulins allowed me to check one out.
-To me, it’s interesting to see how different cultures honor their ancestors.
+However, I found a cemetery to visit while passing through.
+I’ve seen interesting cemeteries along my trip, so stopping in Remoulins allowed me to check one out.
+It’s interesting to see how different cultures honor their ancestors.
 In Remoulin and other areas of Provence, the deceased are buried above ground in family plots.
 Most gravestones date back many centuries.
 Each grave in Remoulin is adorned with elaborate porcelain flower displays and family memorabilia.

 Finding the way

-1 If you’re wondering how I find my way around, it is relatively easy.
+- 1. It is relatively easy if you’re wondering how I find my way around.
 I have a Michelin Atlas of France, which I found in the apartment.
 I know the main ways in and out of Uzes.
-With a couple of stops at petrol stations along the way to ask for directions, I got along fine on this trip.
+With a couple of stops at petrol stations to ask for directions, I got along fine on this trip.

-3 When you get into a city, you find clearly marked signs to follow.
-If you don’t see your destination on the sign, just keep going straight.
-Soon there will be a sign that says: Autres Directions.
+- 3. You find clearly marked signs to follow when you enter a city.
+Keep going straight if you don’t see your destination on the sign.
+Soon, there will be a sign that says: Autres Directions.
 Follow that sign.
 It will lead you to the right road.

 If all else fails, ask a woman.